The Weekly Benedict: 3 June, 2012

 Devotional Information:

-Today is the Monday of Holy Week.
-The liturgical color is violet.
+Today is Thursday of the 8th week of Ordinary Time.
+The liturgical color is white.

 Saints & Celebrations:

-If you’d like to learn more about St. Francis, you can click here.
+If you’d like to learn more about St. Petronilla, you can click here.

 For information about other saints, blesseds, and feasts celebrated today, you can click here.